On full asymptotics of analytic torsions for compact locally symmetric orbifolds: Orbital integrals and locally symmetric spaces

-We note that in many interesting cases, we can reduce to the case of $S=\{1\}$.
+In the context of geometry, we have many interesting cases where $S=\{1\}$.
 For instance, given a Riemannian symmetric space $(X,g^{TX})$ of noncompact type, let $G=\mathrm{Isom}(X)^{0}$ be the connected component of identity of the Lie group of isometries of $X$.
-By \cite[Proposition 2.1.1]{eberlein1996geometry}, $G$ is a semisimple Lie group with trivial center.
+By \cite[Proposition 2.1.1]{eberlein1996geometry}, $G$ is a semisimple Lie group with trivial center (which might not be linear, but we do not need that linearity for the geometry of $Z$).
 We refer to \cite[Chapter 2]{eberlein1996geometry} and \cite[Chapter 3]{bismut2011hypoelliptic} for more details.
 This way, any subgroup of $G$ acts on $X$ effectively.
 In particular, if $\Gamma$ is a cocompact discrete subgroup of $G$, then $Z=\Gamma\backslash X$ is a compact good orbifold with the orbifold fundamental group $\Gamma$.
 By \eqref{eq:3.2.11aa}, we have